2015 WOMS Musical

 To those students who did not get cast

-First of all, thank you so much for trying out for Aladdin.
-I know that you are very disappointed and I’m really sorry that we couldn’t use ALL of you in the show.
+First of all, thank you so much for trying out for Alice in Wonderland.
+We know that you are very disappointed and are really sorry that we couldn’t use ALL of you in the show.
 Around 180 kids tried out.
 We simply couldn’t use everyone.

 So why didn’t I get cast?